Domingo Jironza Petriz de Cruzate: New Mexico governor

 Jironza led an expedition against the Apaches in 1684.
 He was not given sufficient soldiers to effect the reconquest of New Mexico, because resources were held back due to rumours that the French were conducting an expedition in Texas, and preventing this would be the higher priority.
 This was the invasion of eastern Texas by René-Robert Cavelier, Sieur de La Salle in 1685.

 In 1685 Jironza made an effort to collect the refugees from New Mexico who had disobeyed royal orders and left the El Paso area.

 Jironza was temporarily removed from office in 1686 since his activities in the Nueva Vizcaya region had caused conflict with both the church and the civil authorities.

 Jironza's successor Pedro Reneros de Posada proved ineffective and Jironza was reinstated in 1688 or 1689.
 His first action was to march north, where he sacked and burned Zia Pueblo.
 This was the bloodiest engagement during the Pueblo Revolt, causing the Indians to abandon their settlements and retreat into the mountains.
 Six hundred Indians were killed, but the Spanish again did not have sufficient resources to follow through, and Jironza was forced to retire to El Paso.
 On this expedition he was accompanied by seventy Franciscan Friars.

 He was planning to make another effort to reconquer New Mexico in 1691, but had to cancel the expedition while he dealt with uprisings by the Suma Indians to the south of El Paso.

 He was succeeded as governor that year by Diego de Vargas.

 Documents apparently signed by Jironza in 1689 granted land to eleven Pueblos.
 However, two centuries later these were found to be forgeries.

 His successor, Captain General Diego de Vargas Zapata Lujan Ponce de León y Contreras, set out from El Paso around the end of August 1692, and took possession of Santa Fe on 14 September 1692 without having to fight.

 Later career

-Jironza was made captain of the mobile Presidio de las Fronteras de Sonora force in 1691, operating from various temporary bases on the northern frontier, the last being the mining camp of San Juan Bautista de Sonora.
+Jironza was made captain of the mobile Presidio de las Fronteras de Sonora force in 1691, operating from various temporary bases on the northern frontier, the last being the mining camp of San Juan Bautista de Sonora which was at the time under the jurisdiction of Nueva Vizcaya, New Spain.
 He fought against the Apaches, Janos, Jocomes, Upper Pimas, and Sumas.
 His nephew Juan Mateo Mange left Spain to join his uncle in 1692.
 He was appointed lieutenant, alcalde mayor and capitan á guerra, and was given the duty of accompanying the missionaries in Sonora and recording their discoveries.
 These reports provide an excellent source of information on the exploration of northern Sonora.

 In 1701 Domingo Jironza Pétriz de Cruzate was replaced as captain by General Jacinto de Fuensaldaña.
 He remained in San Juan Bautista after his retirement.
 The last record that mentions him is dated September 1708, when he was mayordomo of the community church.